okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-new-sign-up-email/main/index.md

 <ApiLifecycle access="ie" /><br>

-Learn how to enable an email-only sign-up in your application using the Embedded SDK.
+Learn how to enable an email only sign-up flow in your application using the Embedded SDK.

 **Learning outcomes**

-* Configure your Okta org to enable user sign-up without a password.
+* Configure your Okta org to enable user sign-up flows without a password.
-* Integrate email-only sign-up support into your application with the Embedded SDK.
+* Integrate email only sign-up flow support into your application with the Embedded SDK.

 **What you need**